jtarchie/resume/cover-letter.md

 I'm ready for my next challenge.
 I enjoy building products that people enjoy using.
+And (and many others) enjoy outdoor acitvites and capturing that experience.
 I have the experience and toolset to provide value to any team.
 And would really appreciate working with like minded folks.